Burduna language: Culture and development

 The Burduna people were located around the Nyang and Maroonah regions between the Ashburton and Gascyone rivers in north-western Australia.
 Their traditional country regions included the regions around the Yannarie and Lyndon rivers.
 Some of the area in and around the Towera region is also identified as being traditional Burduna land.

 The Kanyara people traditionally spoke three different languages - Purduna or Burduna, Thalanyji, and Bayungu or Payungu.
 The three languages share highly similar sentence structure and vocabulary, with 60-70% of words being common across all three of them.

-The societal structure of the Burduna people consisted of four different subsets.
-Each subset was further divided into 'totems', and each totem was further divided into 'phrartries'.
-Individuals within a phrartry were assigned gender-specific titles, and these titles were used to address them in the same manner as personal names are used today.
-A totemic phrartry was inherited in a patrilineal manner, i.e., an offspring born to parents from two different phrartries was assigned to the phrartry of the father.
-Marriages within the same totem phrartry were not allowed.

-Often, these totems and phrartries interspersed with people from different linguistic backgrounds.
-For example, the totem 'Snake' included the Burduna-speaking population as well as the Thalanyji-speaking population.